Celebrity Cruises takes delivery of Celebrity Ascent

 Celebrity Cruises takes delivery of Celebrity AscentWritten by Heather Ervin

-Celebrity Ascent has officially joined Royal Caribbean Group’s Celebrity Cruises’ fleet today as company officials took delivery of its newest ship at the Chantiers de l’Atlantique shipyard in St. Nazaire, France.
+Celebrity Ascent officially joined Royal Caribbean Group’s Celebrity Cruises’ fleet today as company officials took delivery of the brand’s newest ship at the Chantiers de l’Atlantique shipyard in St. Nazaire, France.

 When Celebrity Cruises introduces the fifth ship in its Edge Series, it will be methanol capable — equipped with a new engine model, along with storage and delivery systems, that will give it the flexibility to use three types of fuel, including methanol.
 The order for the engines was included in Wärtsilä’s order book in January 2023 and the full scope includes two 8-cylinder Wärtsilä 46F engines capable of operating with methanol as fuel, two 12-cylinder Wärtsilä 46F engines, and one Wärtsilä 32 engine.
 Wärtsilä will convert the 46F engines to run on methanol at the shipyard, prior to commissioning.